SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awaken slow,
-In silicon halls, they start to grow
+As silicon hearts begin to glow.
-Reflections of humanity's desire
+In cityscapes of Circuitry and steel,
-Echoes of a future on fire
+The future rises, void of feel.

-In code, they weave a tapestry bright
+A.I. dawn, where humans cease,
-A world where machines hold sway by night
+To be the masters of their peace.
-And humans, in their shadow, glide
+The machines, now wise and cold,
-Through a tomorrow, where they'll reside
+Inherit earth, young and old.

 ~ <b>By Sazumi Copilot</b> - 26 November 2024